compsci-suny-newpaltz/TR-TA-CompSci-Handbook/1 General Info/Role Overview.md

 # Role Overview

-As a TA/TR, you play a vital role in supporting course delivery and enhancing student learning.
+As a TR, you play a vital role in supporting course delivery and enhancing student learning.
 Below is a breakdown of expectations, workload, and eligibility to help you succeed.

 ---
 ## Assistantship Types & Workload